Massacre Rim

 There are dark skies, and then there are dark skies, like what glimmers overhead at the spectacular Massacre Rim Wilderness Study Area.
-Like the neighboring Black Rock Desert and Sheldon National Wildlife Refuge, this northwestern corner of Nevada is known for rugged adventure within pristine landscapes, situated hours from hotels, electricity and paved roads.
+Like the neighboring Black Rock Desert and Sheldon National Wildlife Refuge, this northwestern corner of Nevada is known for rugged adventure within pristine landscapes, situated hours from hotels, electricity, and paved roads.
 While some of the Silver State’s best night sky viewing has minimal surrounding light interference, the mighty Massacre Rim has zero, making it a pristine dark sky sanctuary.
-This stupendously remote Nevada desertscape joins a mere six other locations around the world as one of the darkest places on earth—and that’s during full moon conditions.
+This stupendously remote Nevada desertscape joins a mere 17 other locations around the world as one of the darkest places on Earth—and that’s during full moon conditions.

 Getting There